rfsp-dns/Hson/README.md

 ## License

-This project does not have any license, wait until its done and release for version 1.0
+This project does not currently have a license.
+Please wait until it is completed and the 1.0 version is released.

 ## Acknowledgments